Appstek-ebpf-linux-webassembly/ebpf-ipblocker-dynamic/README.md

 	ip := "35.163.22.86"
 	port := "8080"
  }
- Take any ip which is frequently appere in terminal log
+ Replace IP with any ip which is frequently appere in terminal log or any other which you wants to block
  **********

 in new console